 We further limited ourselves to stocks with at least 10 Strong Buy recommendations (in order to ensure adequate analyst coverage and sample size).
 Lastly, we dug into research, fundamental factors, valuation, analysts' estimates and other data on the top names.

 The bottom line?
-Healthcare stocks – notably biotech and biopharmaceutical firms – dominate the list, but at least one name might surprise you.
+Healthcare stocks – notably biotech and biopharmaceutical firms – dominate the list of the best stocks to buy among small caps, but at least one name might surprise you.

 Read on to see Wall Street's seven best small-cap stocks to buy for 2023 and beyond.